Skip to contents

 x

-A hierarchical gtsummary table of class 'tbl_hierarchical' or 'tbl_hierarchical_count'.
+A hierarchical gtsummary table of class 'tbl_hierarchical', 'tbl_hierarchical_count', or 'tbl_ard_hierarchical'.

 filter